Raaghavi-2007/JKFLIPFLOP-USING-IF-ELSE/README.md

 6. Observe and verify the timing waveform with the JK Flip-Flop functional table.

-**PROGRAM**
+**PROGRAM:**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.

 Developed by: RAAGHAVI S RegisterNumber:212225040321 */
 ```